How nails warn about health and help detect diseases

 It can also result from pigmentation caused by specific mycoses and fungi.
 In more severe cases, it also indicates conditions such as psoriasis, HIV and kidney disease.

-Smokers can also have their nail tone changed, due to direct contact with cigarettes.
+Smokers can also have their nail tone changed, due to direct contact with the cigarette.
 The most common is this to occur in the nails of the thumb and index finger.

 Known as “pitting”, these small dots can appear alone and well spaced on the nail.